 In Olympic City USA, we live and breathe the Olympic and Paralympic Spirit every day.
-You can train like an athlete by hiking the Manitou Incline or biking through Garden of the Gods Park.
-See where Olympic and Paralympic dreams begin at the newly renovated Colorado Springs Olympic Training Center.
+You can train like an athlete by hiking one of our many mountains or biking through Garden of the Gods Park.
+See where Olympic and Paralympic dreams begin at the Colorado Springs Olympic & Paralympic Training Center (*currently closed).
 Take a guided tour for an exclusive, behind-the-scenes look into the daily lives and training regiments of Team USA.

 This culture of achievement and excellence makes Colorado Springs the ideal location for the first and only U.S. Olympic & Paralympic Museum and Hall of Fame.
 The monumental project has taken shape in the heart of downtown Colorado Springs and was designed to resemble the flowing movement of an athlete in motion.
 The world-class attraction seeks to showcase the entire journey of the games from birth in ancient Olympia to current Team USA hopefuls living and training in Colorado Springs every day.

 The site is one of, if not the most accessible, museum in the world with an array of tailored, high-tech exhibits.
 Team USA athletes have been involved and consulted throughout the entire project.
 The museum is extremely personalized - no guest will have the same museum experience twice.